-My kids love cream cheese, so I usually pick up a tub of light cream cheese for their almost-daily bagels.
-Lately, I’ve noticed a product on the shelf, right next to the tubs and blocks of Philadelphia-brand cream cheese, offering the ultimate in convenience desserts: Philadelphia’s Heavenly Classic Ready-To-Eat Cheesecake Filling.
+There's a product that is often next to the cream chesse in the dairy aisle of most grocery stores.
+It offers the ultimate in convenience desserts: Philadelphia’s Heavenly Classic Ready-To-Eat Cheesecake Filling.
 And by "ready-to-eat" they mean no baking is required.
-The package suggests to simply buy a ready-made 9-inch pie shell, pour in the ready-to-eat cheesecake filling, add some "Baker’s chocolate, fresh berries, or Oreo crumbles," and voila!
+The package suggests that a consumer should simply buy a ready-made 9-inch pie shell, pour in the ready-to-eat cheesecake filling, add some "Baker’s chocolate, fresh berries, or Oreo crumbles," and voila!
 Your cheesecake is ready to go.
-A super-quick, no-bake cheesecake.
+The result is a super-quick, no-bake cheesecake.
 But is the convenience worth it?

 Saturated Fat Nightmare

-Cheesecake is hardly central to a low-fat diet, but a little indulgence from time to time may, paradoxically, keep you on the dietary straight and narrow.
+Cheesecake is hardly central to a low-fat diet, but a little indulgence from time to time may keep you on the dietary straight and narrow.
 So is Philadelphia's Ready-To-Eat Cheesecake Filling a product you should consider for fulfilling those secret cheesecake urges?
-In short, no.
+For most people, the answer is probably not.

 The fat content is staggering.
 Without the crust, one-eighth of the filling delivers 17 grams of total fat (26 percent of daily value), 10 grams of saturated fat (50 percent of daily value), plus 240 calories with 150 of them coming from fat.